lwjglgamedev/lwjglbook-bookcontents-leg/chapter18/chapter18.md

 In order to start building the depth map we want to get that depth information as viewed from the light perspective.
 We need to setup a camera in the light position, render the scene and store that depth information into a texture so we can access to it later.

-Therefore, the first thing we need to do is add support for creating that textures.
+Therefore, the first thing we need to do is add support for creating those textures.
 We will modify the ```Texture``` class to support the creation of empty textures by adding a new constructor.
 This constructor expects the dimensions of the texture and the format of the pixels it stores.

 ```java
 public Texture(int width, int height, int pixelFormat) throws Exception {